reaper699/lisk-docs/APIReference.md

 - offset: Offset to load.
 (Integer number)
 - orderBy: Name of column to order.
 After column name must go "desc" or "acs" to choose order type, prefix for column name is t_.
 Example: orderBy=t_timestamp:desc (String)

-All parameters joins by "OR".
+All parameters join by "OR".

 Example:
 `/api/transactions?blockId=10910396031294105665&senderId=6881298120989278452C&orderBy=timestamp:desc` looks like: blockId=10910396031294105665 OR senderId=6881298120989278452C